Skip to main contentScroll Top

 Map of Ayutthaya Historical Park.

-Wat Yai Chai Mongkol is an imposing temple located outside the main part of the historical park, across the river.
-It was built in the late 16th century to celebrate King Narusuan's victory in single combat against a Burmese prince, a major event in the history of the Burmese-Thai war at the time.
+Le Wat Yai Chai Mongkhon is an imposing temple located outside the main part of the historical park, on the other side of the river.
+It was built in the late 16th century to celebrate King Narusuan's victory in single combat against a Burmese prince, a major event in the history of the war between Burma and Thailand at the time.
 Its name, which means "the Great Victory Monastery", reflects this historical significance.

 The temple features a cloister surrounded by 135 Buddha statues, providing a more spiritual atmosphere compared to other temples, whose statues are often destroyed or incomplete.
 One reason is that this temple is still active, with monks still present within it.